opensciencegrid/dosar/docs/ASP2018/07-WorkingwithFiles.md

 perish from the earth.
 ```

-Our submit file looks nearly identical to what we had before, except for the one bolded line that specifies the data file to transfer.
+Our submit file looks nearly identical to what we had before, except for the one line that specifies the data file to transfer.
 Put the following text into a file called `submit.speech`.

 ```
 Universe        = vanilla